radekBednarik/data_generator/README.md

     - for example, format template can look like this: _%Y%m%d\_%H%M%S_.
 This will display generated random date in format "yyyymmdd_hhmmss".

     - minimum year is 1, maximum year is 9999.
 See <a href = "https://docs.python.org/3/library/datetime.html#constants">documentation</a>.

+- to specify timestamp:

+  - `<column_name>:timestamp:`

+  - generator will generate datetime.datetime object of random date, with minimum year of 1970 and from it returns corresponding POSIX timestamp as float.
+For details see <a href="https://docs.python.org/3/library/datetime.html#datetime.datetime.timestamp">documentation</a>

 ##### Formatting checks